Allium ochotense

-Allium ochotense, or the Siberian onion, is a primarily East Asian species of wild onion native to northern Japan, Korea, China, and the Russian Far East, as well as on Attu Island in Alaska.
+Allium ochotense, or the Siberian onion, is a primarily East Asian species of wild onion native to northern Japan, Korea, China, and the Russian Far East, as well as Attu Island in Alaska.

 Some authors have considered A. ochotense as belonging to the same species as A. victorialis, but more recent authorities have treated it as a distinct species.

 Description

 Allium ochotense grows to 20–30 cm in height, with a strong garlic-like odor, and has "bulbs.. surrounded by a grayish-brown, netlike coating.
 The leaves are 1–3 glabrous, broadly elliptic,... perianth (flower) whitish-green".
 The plant is slow-growing, and aside from seed-propagation, "A. victorialis has two vegetative propagation systems; one is tillering and the other is adventitious buds".

 The plant has an intense garlic-like odor (cf. allicin content) that is thought more intense than garlic itself.

 Etymology

 Allium is the ancient Latin name for garlic.

 The specific epithet, ochotense, was given by Yarosláv Ivánovich Prokhánov (Яросла́в Ива́нович Проха́нов) [1902–1965], a Soviet botanist, systematist, geographer, geneticist, Doctor of Biological Science, and professor.
 It was presumably named in reference to the Okhotsk region of Russia, a place where this species is known to occur.